LeslyDTech/CPP-Sensor-Monitor/README.md

 # C++ Sensor Monitoring System

-A beginner-friendly C++ simulation of an embedded-style sensor monitoring system.
+A C++ simulation of an embedded-style sensor monitoring system.

 ## Overview